 Regional Portfolio Managers (RPMs) review all project requests to ensure RESD services are provided from a statewide, strategic asset management perspective and reflect state management, policy and statutory priorities.
 The RPMs also maintain a profile of the state’s real estate portfolio by managing the utilization of space in a state-owned or DGS-controlled office building, assisting agencies with planning short and long term real estate needs, and developing regional plans for future state office requirements.

-While managing space assignments in state facilities pursuant to the State Administrative Manual Management Memo 04-17, the following terms and conditions in the DGS Building Occupancy Policy (Policy) pertain to state agencies (occupant agencies) that hire from the DGS certain premises with the appurtenances situated in various cities within the State of California.
+The following terms and conditions in the DGS Building Occupancy Policy (Policy) pertain to state agencies (occupant agencies) that hire from the DGS certain premises with the appurtenances situated in various cities within the State of California.
 Occupant agencies are assigned space subject to the terms contained in the Policy, Building Rules and Regulations, Space Assignment GS 4091, legislative mandates, and any and all applicable State of California statutes, policies, and regulations.

+The Statewide Property Inventory (SPI) section is mandated by Government Code Section 11011 to maintain an inventory of the state’s real property assets, which includes real estate holdings, state-owned land and structures and leased space statewide.
+It collects, validates and geographically codes the property to be maintained in the SPI database and SPI Geographic Information System (GIS), which displays the data on an interactive map.
+The SPI section routinely responds to information requests from the Department of Finance, the State Controller’s Office, Office of Emergency Services (OES) internal DGS staff, legislators, other state entities and private sector parties regarding the state’s real property assets.